CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial4_tellingstories.md

 ![infobutton-haitian]

-#### Map Russian speakers and institutions
+### Map Russian speakers and institutions
 Here's another way to select and play with a subset of your data.
-Select by values where Language = Russian in the institutions layer.
+Select by values where Language = Russian in the institutions layer.![selectbyvalues] ![selectbyvalues2]

-![selectbyvalues]

-![selectbyvalues2]

-You can make selections a new shapefile - smaller and sometimes easier to work with.
+You can make selections a new shapefile - smaller and sometimes easier to work with. ![saveselection] ![saveselection2]

-![saveselection]

-![saveselection2]

 The language dataset coded cultural + educational institutions by their 'scale' of reach; whether they operated mainly for a neighborhood, borough or city-wide audience.
 We'll use this to learn to show these points by scale, not just different colors.